-ECHA took into account your comments and amended all the request(s) to state testing with the analogue substance, only.
+ECHA took into account your comments and did not amend the request(s).

 ECHA notified the draft decision to the competent authorities of the Member States for proposals for amendment.

 As no amendments were proposed, ECHA adopted the decision under Article 51(3) of REACH.